ejting/MathBoxServer/README.md

 # MathBoxServer
- serverside for the mathbox game
+The serverside API for the MathBox game.